Circular economy: Towards the circular economy

 On the other hand, implementing a circular economy in the United States has been presented by Ranta et al. who analyzed the institutional drivers and barriers for the circular economy in different regions worldwide, by following the framework developed by Scott R. In the article, different worldwide environment-friendly institutions were selected, and two types of manufacturing processes were chosen for the analysis (1) a product-oriented, and (2) a waste management.
 Specifically, in the U.S., the product-oriented company case in the study was Dell, a US manufacturing company for computer technology, which was the first company to offer free recycling to customers and to launch to the market a computer made from recycling materials from a verified third-party source.
-Moreover, the waste management case that includes many stages such as collection, disposal, recycling in study was Republic Services, the second-largest waste management company in the US.
+Moreover, the waste management case that includes many stages such as collection, disposal, recycling in the study was Republic Services, the second-largest waste management company in the US.
 The approach to defining the drivers and barriers was to first identify indicators for their cases in study and then to categorize these indicators into drivers when the indicator was in favor of the circular economy model or a barrier when it was not.

 On 2 March 2022 in Nairobi, representatives of 175 countries pledged to create a legally binding agreement to end plastic pollution by the end of the year 2024.
 The agreement should address the full lifecycle of plastic and propose alternatives including reusability.
-The agreement is expected to facilitate the transition to a circular economy that will reduce GHG emissions by 25 per cent, according to the published statement.
+The agreement is expected to facilitate the transition to a circular economy that will reduce GHG emissions by 25 percent, according to the published statement.

+It is estimated that the waste sector can achieve net zero emissions in the coming decades by improving and adopting circular approaches to municipal solid waste systems.
+Circularity is growing in national focus.
+It was one focus of the 2024 COP 29 United Nations Climate Conference hosted in Baku, Azerbaijan.
+During the annual conference, a Joint Resolution declaring the intent of the Republic of Azerbaijan to focus on global and regional collaboration focused on efficiency and circularity was established and signed.

 Circular product design and standards

-Product designs that optimize durability, ease of maintenance and repair, upgradability, re-manufacturability, separability, disassembly and reassembly are considered key elements for the transition toward circularity of products.
+Product designs that optimize durability, ease of maintenance and repair, upgradability, re-manufacturability, separability, disassembly, and reassembly are considered key elements for the transition toward circularity of products.
 Standardization can facilitate related "innovative, sustainable and competitive advantages for European businesses and consumers".
 Design for standardization and compatibility would make "product parts and interfaces suitable for other products and aims at multi-functionality and modularity".
 A "Product Family Approach" has been proposed to establish "commonality, compatibility, standardization, or modularization among different products or product lines".

 It has been argued that emerging technologies should be designed with circular economy principles from the start, including solar panels.